School of Technical Writing

 - Easy to be found by the end user - all your organization documentation follows the same structuring and organization rules, allowing for consistent user experience across your content

-- Be used in automated processes such as translation, localization, personalization of the content and the access to the content
+- Be used in automated processes such as translation, localization, personalization of the content, and access to the content

-- Content can be build using automated content management infrastructure, allowing you to offer the information for consumption across multiple delivery channels as per your customer needs
+- Content can be built using automated content management infrastructure, allowing you to offer the information for consumption across multiple delivery channels as per your customer needs

-- Maintenance and support cost can be reduced as the content is always written following the company rules
+- Maintenance and support costs can be reduced as the content is always written following the company rules

 Who is technical writing for?

-One common miss belief around technical writing that it is only for professional dealing with documentation.
+One common miss belief around technical writing is that it is only for professionals dealing with documentation.
 Well, I can tell you that it is not!

 Technical writing is a skill that allows you to work full time as a technical writer, but it still remains a skill.
 This means that you need technical writing if you are: